NREL's Home Energy Management System—foresee

 Battery Size, Selection Methodology

 NREL developed a preliminary method to size a home battery by using foresee to optimize how it would be used alongside connected loads in any climate region, residential building, and utility tariff.
 The team engaged with an advisory board of equipment manufacturers, utilities, academics, and state and nonprofit energy stakeholders to develop a plan to mature this equipment-selection methodology.
 The early work was presented at the 5th International High-Performance Buildings Conference.
 Read the conference paper preprint, Economic Sizing of Batteries for the Smart Home.
 Also, view the webinar presentation.
-To learn more about this partnership, see the ESIF website.
+Learn more about this partnership.

 The following projects have extended foresee's capabilities to study new opportunities in coordinating building energy use along with the electric power grid.